 How to preheat your air fryer

 I recorded preheating times needed to get my air fryers ready before cooking frozen raw and breaded shrimp.
 I found out that they actually reach the cooking temperature before 5 minutes.
-However, the air fryer self needs the extra time (4-5 minutes total) to get completely ready.
+However, the air fryer itself needs extra time (4-5 minutes total) to get completely ready.
 When properly hot, food will start cooking as soon as it touches the basket inside.

 It’s super easy to preheat an air fryer!
 There are just a few small differences, however, depending on what kind you own.